zmcartor/zmcartor.github.com/_posts/2015-03-01-estimate-like-a-professional.md

 A PM, or group of PMs needs to know exactly how many story points, or hours a feature takes.
 All eyes are you on you.
 They're expecting a quick estimate to log into their spreadsheets and deliver a final ship date to marketing by COB.
-The sweat is gathers; difficult to think with everyone staring and waiting.
+Sweat gathers; difficult to think with everyone staring and waiting.
 Instead of thinking clearly, you blurt out "5 hours."
 A value large enough, you hope, to account for the massive oversight of this terrible estimate.
 It's also small enough that the PM won't challenge it as 'too big.'
 The meeting moves on, and